-Inne Brzmienia was created by Mirek Olszówka – a culture animator and creator, actor-mime, director, manager, records and cultural events producer.
-He was the initiator and director of Inne Brzmienia Art’n’Music Festival in the years 2008-2010.
-He made this event famous.
+Different Sounds Festival was originally created by Mirek Olszówka, a culture animator and creator, mime, director, manager, producer of records and cultural events.
+As the artistic director of the festival in the years 2008-2010, he made the festival famous.

 MIROSŁAW OLSZÓWKA (1960-2010)

-In Lublin, he used to live on the last floor of a tenement house on Rybna Street.
-That is the Old Town, Lublin’s axis mundi.
-He used to have a great view from his windows, straight onto the city and right outside it.
-In Janowiec, by Vistula river, he found a magical place for his restaurant: a plateau overlooking the picturesque panorama of the Polish biggest river with Kazimierz Dolny in its background.
-It was not a coincidence that he wanted and could find such places, together with their perspectives, enjoy these and bring their potential alive.
-At the same time he was very lucky with people that he shared long-term friendships with, and he also had a great sense of time, its challenges an d offers.
-Not until we are to memoriseand recapitulate Mirek Olszówka output which was stopped by his sudden death, we can see how, on variety of reasons, pioneering his projects and actions were, how exceptionally effective he was when matching his creative and managing talents.
+In Lublun, he lived on the highest floor of a tenement at Rybna street.
+This is the Old Town, Lublin’s axis mundi.
+He had a great view from his windows, straight onto the city and right outside it.
+In Janowiec upon the Vistual river, he also found a magical place for his restaurant: a plateau overlooking the picturesque panorama of the biggest Polish river with Kazimierz Dolny in its background.
+It was hardly a coincidence that he wanted and could find such panoramic sites, enjoy them and bring their potential alive.
+He was just as lucky to have long-time friends and a great feel for time, its challenges and possibilities.
+Only now, when we recall and recapitulate Mirek Olszówka’s work halted by his untimely sudden death, we can see that his projects and activities were, in many ways, trailblazing and how exceptionally effective he was in fusing his creative and managerial talents.

 ACTOR’S DIPLOMA AND HIS OWN THEATRE

-He started with the theatre; in 1979, as an amateur, he became a disciple in Jerzy Leszcyński Theatre of Vision and Movement studio, experimenting formation established by a follower of Henryk Tomaszewski that synthesisespantomime and dance with some visuals and music in its performances.
-That time was favourablefor off theatres – Lublin became their main area in the country, it was the birth place for both the theatre seeking new aesthetics and the theatre being socially involved which is called alternative and remonstrates the reality of PRL.
-After five years Olszówka awarded a ministry diploma for mime actor.
-In 1988 he parted with Leszczyński theatre and established his own theatre Sce na Ruchu with Małgorzata Mazurkiewicz.
-Together they prepared performances like ‘Kalejdoskop’, ‘Popioły’, ‘Bolero’.
+He started with the theatre; in 1979, as an amateur, he became a disciple in Jerzy Leszcyński Theatre of Vision and Movement studio, an experimental formation established by a follower of Henryk Tomaszewski that fused pantomime and dance with some visuals and music.
+The time was favourable for indie theatres – Lublin became their main area in the country, it was the birthplace for both theatres seeking new aesthetics and socially engaged theatres – this is called alternative and remonstrates the reality of PRL.
+After five years Olszówka was awarded a ministerial diploma for mime actor.
+In 1988 he parted with Leszczyński theatre and established his own theatre Scena Ruchu with Małgorzata Mazurkiewicz.
+Together they created such performances as „Kalejdoskop”, „Popioły”, „Bolero”.

 MEETING WITH VOO VOO

-Workingon ‘Popioły’ (1991) was crucial for Olszówka.
-For that was the time he invited Voo Voo, Wojciech Waglewski’s group, to cooperate and prepare music for the performance – and he attached himself with the musicians by becoming band’s manager in three years time.
-That was the direction of Olszówka interests, gradually from theatre he moved towards music, from creation towards music and stage business, towards the role of a manager, artistic projects creator who was loyal to his geographical roots.
+Working on ‘Popioły’ (1991) was crucial for Olszówka.
+It was at that time that he invited Voo Voo, Wojciech Waglewski’s group, to cooperate and compose music for the performance – and he attached himself to the musicians by becoming the band’s manager three years later.
+That was the direction Olszówka interests took: from theatre he gradually moved towards music, from creation towards music and stage business and towards the role of a manager, the creator of artistic projects, always loyal to his geographical roots.

-As stressed by Voo Voo, the group that has been on the market since 1985 and that is a veteran of indigenous mixture of rock, folk and world music, Olszówka was ‘the initiator and producer of all spectacular concerts and events signed by Voo Voo’.
-Meanwhile, ‘Popioły’, inspired by Edvard Munch paintings, were recorded by Programme2 for TVP in 1994, and Voo Voo music was recorded on the album ‘Mimozaika’.
+As stressed by Voo Voo, veterans of the indigenous mixture of rock, folk and world music active in the market since 1985, Olszówka was ‘the initiator and producer of all spectacular concerts and events signed by Voo Voo’.
+Meanwhile, ‘Popioły’, inspired by Edvard Munch’s paintings, were recorded by TVP 2 in 1994, and Voo Voo’s music was additionally recorded on the album ‘Mimozaika’.

-He found premises for Scena Ruchu in Lublin in block of flats on Piłsudskiego Street where – considering the times that was exceptional – in 1991 he opened Lublin’s first grand music club ‘Graffiti’.
-It had its own well equipped stage and stage design by Jarosław Koziara whom he started constant cooperation with (Koziara was to become the stage designer of Voo Voo’s concerts and album covers).
-‘Graffiti’ quickly obtained the reputation of predominant, most interesting and highly popular place in the city.
+He found premises for Scena Ruchu in Lublin in blocks of flats at Piłsudskiego Street – a feat exceptional in those times- where in 1991 he opened Lublin’s first big music club ‘Graffiti’.
+It had its own well-equipped stage.
+The stage design was done by Jarosław Koziara with whom Olszówka started a permanent collaboration (Koziara would go on to become the stage designer of Voo Voo’s concerts and album covers).
+‘Graffiti’ quickly gained the status of the most interesting and most popular place in the city.

-The first original enterprise by Olszówka, Voo Voo and Jarek Koziara was memorable concert ‘Voo Voo and Friends’ in quarry in Kazimierz Dolny on 15-16 July 1995; it was approved to be the artistic event of a year.
+The first original enterprise by Olszówka, Voo Voo and Jarek Koziara was the memorable concert ‘Voo Voo and Friends’ in a quarry in Kazimierz Dolny on 15/16 July 1995; it was hailed the event of the year.
 Orkiestra św.
-Mikołaja, Homo Twist, Świetliki, John Porter, Kwartet Jorgi and, of course, Voo Voo with Mamadou Diouf performed for an audience comprising of 10 thousand people.
-In 1997 Olszówka created ‘The fleet of united forces – the best singers performing Voo Voo’ including participation of Kayah, Katarzyna Nosowska, Justyna Steczkowska, Stanisław Soyka, Grzegorz Turnau, Kazik Staszewski, Lech Janerka, Maciej Maleńczuk.
+Mikołaja, Homo Twist, Świetliki, John Porter, Kwartet Jorgi and, of course, Voo Voo feat.
+Mamadou Diouf performed for an audience consisting of 10 thousand people.
+In 1997 Olszówka created ‘The fleet of united forces – the best singers performing Voo Voo’ featuring Kayah, Katarzyna Nosowska, Justyna Steczkowska, Stanisław Soyka, Grzegorz Turnau, Kazik Staszewski, Lech Janerka, Maciej Maleńczuk.

 MUSICAL PROJECTS AND KITON ART

-Another pioneer Project, produced by Olszówka, was Voo Voo’s musical performance with the participation of distinguished actor Jan Peszek and his daughter Maria Peszek, an actress and vocalist, ‘Music with words’ which was first presented on stage of Osterwa Theatre in Lublin in 2002.
-This subtle performance directed by Piotr Cieplak related to a world that is just next to us though we usually do not understand it… The lyrics – which Waglewski called kokoryns – were written by disabled children suffering from cerebral palsy, who participated in activities of Cracowremedial centre and found writing as a conversation with the world around them.
+Another trailblazing project produced by Olszówka was Voo Voo’s musical performance featuring the distinguished actor Jan Peszek and his daughter Maria Peszek, an actress and vocalist.
+The event was called ‘Music with lyrics’ and it was first presented in Osterwa Theatre in Lublin in 2002.
+This subtle performance directed by Piotr Cieplak related to a world that is just next to us though we usually do not understand it… The lyrics – which Waglewski called kokoryns – were written by children with cerebral palsy who had participated in the activities of a rehab facility in Cracow.
+Writing was their way of engaging in a conversation with the world around them.

-In 2004 Mirosław Olszówka established producing company Kiton Art.
-He joined Voo Voo accurately and effectively, both in music and marketing, amongst others with Urszula Dudziak, Trebunie Tutki, and Ukrainian Haydamaky.
-His marketing and life success was the publishing of an album by Kiton Art, in cooperation with the biggest Polish media holding Agora SA that is the publisher of Gazeta Wyborcza and the producer of special editions.
-There were following albums released: ‘Trebunie – Tutki & Voo Voo’ (2007), ‘Waglewski i Maleńczuk.
+In 2004 Mirosław Olszówka established the production company Kiton Art.
+In terms of both music and marketing, he accurately and effectively paired Voo Voo, among others, with Urszula Dudziak, Trebunie Tutki, and Ukrainian Haydamaky.
+His marketing and life’s success came with the release of an album by Kiton Art, in cooperation with the largest Polish media group Agora SA – the publisher of Gazeta Wyborcza and the producer of special editions.
+The following albums were released: ‘Trebunie – Tutki & Voo Voo’ (2007), ‘Waglewski i Maleńczuk.
 Koledzy.
 (2007), ‘Waglewski, Fisz, Emade.
 Męska muzyka’ (2008), ‘Voo Voo i Haydamaky’ (2009), ‘Harmonia’ (2010).

-Art & Music Festival Different Sounds was awarded the title of Cultural Event of 2009 in Gazeta Wyborcza Lublin plebiscite.
+The Art & Music Festival Different Sounds was awarded the title of the Cultural Event of 2009 in Gazeta Wyborcza Lublin’s poll.